JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections/intentions.

-You can view a list of all available intention actions using the [Intention List](https://www.jetbrains.com/help/idea/intention-actions.html#intention-settings) provided by the IDE.
+You can view a list of all available intention actions as well as enable/disable them using the [Intentions List](https://www.jetbrains.com/help/idea/intention-actions.html#intention-settings) in <menupath>Settings/Preferences | Editor | Intentions</menupath>.

-**To display Intention List**

-1. Open the **Settings** dialog box.
-2. Under **IDE Settings**, click **Intentions**.
-This displays the list of all intention actions currently available in IntelliJ IDEA.
-- The intention actions are grouped according to the areas of their use.
-- To enable/disable an intention action, select/deselect the check box to its left.

 ## Techniques Used